-As you probably know, the Agincourt Project is an academic exercise [though don’t let that put you off] into the relationship between story-telling and place-making, that is, between narratives and their physical settings.
+As you may know, the Agincourt Project is an academic exercise [though don’t let that put you off] into the relationship between story-telling and place-making, that is, between narratives and their physical settings.
 To date, more than a hundred people have contributed to the Agincourt story: creating characters, designing landscapes and buildings, enriching the collective exercise, and (not incidentally) playing in the realm of historical fiction.

-For the time being, The Project exists in several forms: this blog (which, up to now, has been written by the project curator, your truly); a series of sketchbooks (also by me); the scattered remnants of designs produced by students, friends and family; two fabulous musical compositions by Agincourt’s official Composer-not-in-Residence Daron Hagen; and a butt load of oral history shared between and among us at coffee, over a meal, or in the elevator or at an adjacent urinal; any place where two or three are gathered in the Project’s name.
+For the time being, The Project exists in several forms: this blog (which, up to now, has been written by the project curator, your truly); a series of sketchbooks (also by me); the scattered remnants of designs produced by students, friends and family; two fabulous musical compositions by Agincourt’s official Composer-not-in-Residence Daron Hagen; and a butt load of oral history shared between and among us at coffee, over a meal, in the elevator, or at an adjacent urinal; any place where two or three are gathered in the Project’s name.
 Regrettably, your curator (me, again) has done a poor job or recording all this; something that has to change.
 To this last point, let me invite your participation.

 Here are some of the things we need:

 - More participation!
 This is an open invitation to come play in the sandbox with us.
 If you have an idea—a building type that interests you; a character you feel needs to be woven into the fabric of our narrative; a period of community history as yet undeveloped—message me at MrPlantagenet@gmail.com and open a conversation.

 - A Digital Presence: My skill set is severely restricted to reading, writing, and making the occasional non-verbal scrawl in a sketchbook.
 But I’m bold enough to think that Agincourt needs to be more completely accessible on the web.
 How can we give this project a presence here which will allow fuller exploration of its history and physical evolution?